-- Quite possible the coolest entrance in all of baseball is the Jackie Robinson rotunda at Citi Field.
-This rotunda area pays a tribute to the great legend and is a great site for any fan of MLB.
-A picture of the Jackie Robinson rotunda is pictured on the right hand side of this page.
+- One of the coolest entrances in all of baseball is the Jackie Robinson Rotunda at Citi Field.
+This rotunda area pays tribute to the great legend and is a great site for any MLB fan.
+A picture of the Jackie Robinson Rotunda is pictured on the right-hand side of this page.

-- The Mets Hall of Fame is located next to the Jackie Robinson and has tons of historic materials from the Mets history.
-Paying homage to the Mets two World Series titles and with baseballs, jerseys, cleats and game balls from Mets greats, this Hall of Fame adds a great historic piece to this new ballpark.
+- The Mets Hall of Fame is located next to Jackie Robinson and has tons of historical materials from the Mets history.
+Paying homage to the Mets' two World Series titles and baseballs, jerseys, cleats, and game balls from Mets greats, this Hall of Fame adds a great historical piece to this new ballpark.

 Citi Field Food

 New York City is famous for its food, and the food at Citi Field does not disappoint.
 Compared to the rather small selection at Shea Stadium, Citi Field food and beverage has something for fans young and old.
 Here is a list of our three favorite places to eat at Citi Field.
-Pat LaFrieda’s Steak Sandwich- While Philadelphia may be home of the cheesesteak, Pat LaFrieda’s steak sandwiches don’t take a backseat to any sandwich in all of MLB.
-These large steak sandwiches are among the best in the big leagues and are a “must have” for anyone visiting Citi Field.
-Shake Shack- Some of the best burgers in all of NYC can be had at the famous Shake Shack.
-The Shackburger is a NYC classic and the Shack-Cago Dog is among the best type of hotdog in all of baseball.
-Top either of these off with their signature shakes and you have a classic comfort food meal.
-El Verano Taco- When it comes to Citi Field food, many don’t think of a Mexican style restaurant.
-Danny Meyer’s El Verano Taco hits the spot as one of the best food places at Citi Field though.
-With tacos, carnitas, quesadillas and much more Mexican style food, this place is a fan favorite for those attending a Mets game.
+Pat LaFrieda's Steak Sandwich - While Philadelphia may be home of the cheesesteak, Pat LaFrieda's steak sandwiches don't take a backseat to any sandwich in all of MLB.
+These large steak sandwiches are among the best in the big leagues and are a "must-have" for anyone visiting Citi Field.
+Shake Shack - The famous Shake Shack has some of NYC's best burgers.
+The Shack burger is an NYC classic, and the Shack-Cago Dog is among the best type of hotdog in all of baseball.
+Top either of these off with their signature shakes, and you have a classic comfort food meal.
+El Verano Taco - When it comes to Citi Field food, many don't think of a Mexican-style restaurant.
+Danny Meyer's El Verano Taco hits the spot as one of the best food places at Citi Field, though.
+With tacos, carnitas, quesadillas, and much more Mexican food, this place is a fan favorite for those attending a Mets game.